telerik/ajax-docs/controls/grid/columns/column-types.md

 ## Structure Columns

 The columns that are created automatically to facilitate some functionality are called **Structure Columns**.
 These columns are added to the beginning of the rows of a table view and cannot be moved.
-There are threetypes of structure columns: **GridRowIndicatorColumn**, **GridGroupSplitterColumn** and **GridExpandColumn**.
+There are three types of structure columns: **GridRowIndicatorColumn**, **GridGroupSplitterColumn** and **GridExpandColumn**.

 ## GridRowIndicatorColumn